abdullakarimov/sp_scanner/README.md

 # Disclaimer
 This tool is intended for educational purposes only.
 Use it responsibly and only on systems you have permission to test.

-Feel free to copy and paste this into your README file directly!
-Let me know if there's any